-If you’ve read about insulation at all, you’ve probably seen the term “R-value.”
+If you’ve read about insulation, you’ve probably seen the term “R-value.”
 But what is it and what does it mean?
 R-value indicates how effective a particular material is.
 This term of measurement plays a significant part in determining how much insulation is needed and the savings that can be gained.

 How Is Insulation R-Value Calculated?

-After you’ve figured out your zone and where your insulation is going to go, then you look at your different options and types of insulation.
+After you’ve determined your zone and where your insulation needs to go, then you look at your different options and types of insulation.

 This is a lot of information, but don’t worry — you won’t be doing this on your own.
-An insulation company will be able to help you with all your needs and explain R-value and the right amount of home insulation for you!
+An insulation company can help you with all your needs and explain the R-value and right amount of home insulation for you.

-The R-Value shouldn’t be the only determining factor when you choose insulation.
-How old your home is, its location and building materials can all play a part in choosing the right insulation.
-Cost and the inhabitants of the home may be another factor in your decision-making.
-No matter what type of insulation you choose for your project, Big City Insulation of Idaho can help.
+The R-value shouldn’t be the only determining factor when you choose insulation.
+How old your home is, its location and building materials are all factors in choosing the right insulation.
+Cost and the inhabitants of the home are other factors in your decision-making.
+No matter what type of insulation you choose, Big City Insulation of Idaho can help.

-Contact us to learn more about our insulation installation services or if you’re ready to install insulation in your Boise area home!
+Contact us to learn more about our insulation installations or if you’re ready to install insulation in your Boise area home.